Permissionless-Software-Foundation/ipfs-p2wdb-service/dev-docs/README.md

 The REST API is based on this [koa boilerplate](https://github.com/christroutner/koa-api-boilerplate).
 It allows the P2WDB to be interfaced with conventional Web 2.0 technology.
 It's expected that the P2WDB will be bundled with additional software, probably using Docker containers.
 The REST API provides a great way for orchestrated software to communicate, both via intranet or internet.

 The JSON RPC is based on the [ipfs-coord](https://github.com/Permissionless-Software-Foundation/ipfs-coord#readme) library.
 This library uses IPFS pubsub channels to allow new IPFS nodes to quickly find one another and establish an end-to-end encrypted (e2ee) connection.
 They can then exchange data by passing JSON RPC commands.
-The JSON RPC is immediately accessible to developers by using [chat.fullstack.cash](https://chat.fullstack.cash) and the JSON RPC commands listed in the [API documentation](https://p2wdb.fullstackcash.nl/).
+The JSON RPC commands are listed in the [API documentation](https://p2wdb.fullstack.cash/).

 Both interfaces are maintained in the [ipfs-service-provider](https://github.com/Permissionless-Software-Foundation/ipfs-service-provider) repository, and are not directly maintained in this ipfs-p2wdb-service repository.
 Instead, changes around the interfaces are either pushed or pulled from the upstream ipfs-service-provider repository.

 Reads and writes to the P2WDB can be accomplished via REST API over HTTP or JSON RPC over IPFS.
 Which one is preferable depends on the use-case.

+## Client Library

+A JavaScript library for clients is provided via npm as [p2wdb](https://www.npmjs.com/package/p2wdb).
+This provides a convenient way for node.js apps and web browsers to read and write from the P2WDB.
+[Code examples](https://github.com/Permissionless-Software-Foundation/p2wdb/tree/master/examples) are provided for both node.js and browser implementations.

+## 'Block' Explorer

+An interact web app is available at [explorer.fullstack.cash](https://explorer.fullstack.cash) for debugging and interrogating entries in the P2WDB.
+This app functions similarly to a 'block explorer' in blockchains, like [Blockchain](https://blockchair.com).

 ## Dependencies